rundeck/rundeck/docs/en/manual/01-introduction.md

 definitions and execution history in a relational database.
 Output from command and job executions is saved on disk.

-Rundeck distributed command execution is performed using SSH.
+Rundeck distributed command execution is performed using a pluggable node execution layer but defaults to SSH.
-SSH connections are made using key-based authentication.
 Rundeck server configuration includes settings to define the outbound user allowed by the remote hosts.
-Remote machines are not required to make SSH connections back to the server.
+Remote machines are not required to make connections back to the server.

 ![Rundeck architecture](../figures/fig0001.png)